 Kombo is a train, bus, plane and carpooling ticket booking site.
 Founded in 2016, several hundred thousand customers have traveled with us.
-We offer more than 5650 tickets to go to London, from 30 cities.
+We offer more than 2206 tickets to go to London, from 48 cities.

-On Kombo, you will find direct train tickets from 0 different cities to get to London.
-The city of London is connected to and 0 more cities by train, without transfers.
+On Kombo, you can find direct train tickets from 0 different cities to London.

 To get to London, there is only one type of train:

-After finding a cheap ticket on Kombo, we recommend you should book it directly on our website.
-As Kombo compares the prices of all buses and trains, you will have the best choice and the best price on your ticket for London.
+After finding a cheap ticket on Kombo, we recommend you to book it directly on our website.
+As Kombo compares the prices of all buses, trains and planes, you will have the best choice and the best price on your ticket for London.
 Be careful, buses, trains and even planes can be quickly full during the weekend and holidays.
 And if you don't want to leave after buying a ticket, we've got you covered with a guide to how to cancel your bus and train tickets easily.